Serving and Supporting BC’s Boards of Education

 Since 1905, the British Columbia School Trustees Association (BCSTA) has been dedicated to serving and supporting public boards of education across British Columbia.
 As a non-profit organization, our mission is to assist school boards in their governance roles, advocate for effective educational policies, and foster collaboration among trustees.
 We provide resources, training, and support to help school boards fulfill their responsibilities and enhance student learning outcomes.
 Our commitment is to ensure that every student in B.C. benefits from strong, effective leadership in their local education system.
 Through our efforts, we aim to strengthen public education and contribute to the success of schools and communities throughout the province.

-Advocacy Matters: Reply from Acting Deputy Minister McCrea re: Funding for temporary resident registrations enrolled after September 30th
+Advocacy Matters: Reply from Acting Deputy Minister McCrea Re: Funding for temporary resident registrations enrolled after September 30th

 On September 16, 2024 the BCSTA, on behalf of member boards of education, wrote to Premier David Eby to express concerns regarding the impact of the increased number of temporary resident student registrations on the budgets of boards of education across the province.
 You can read the full letter HERE